-Suunto D9tx wristop dive computer is designed to help you get the most out of your diving.
+Suunto HelO2 wristop dive computer is designed to help you get the most out of your diving.

-Suunto D9tx is the world's first wristop sized dive computer to integrate a tilt-compensated 3D digital compass, wireless tank pressure reception, and trimix functions.
-It simplifies your diving experience because all the information you need relating to depth, time, optional tank pressure, decompression status, and direction is now available on one easy-to-read screen.
+With easy-to-use PC dive planner and gas switching, Suunto HelO2 simplifies your diving experience because all the information you need relating to depth, time, tank pressure, and decompression status is available on one easy-to-read screen.

-The Suunto D9tx User's Guide contains vitally important information which enables you to become familiar with your Suunto wristop dive computer.
+The Suunto HelO2 User's Guide contains vitally important information which enables you to become familiar with your Suunto wristop dive computer.
 To understand the use, displays, and limitations of the instrument before using it, please read this user's guide carefully, and save it for further reference.
 Note also that a glossary is included at the back of the user's guide to help you understand dive-specific terminology.